alflennik/use-flow/README.md

   - A notification component showing a stack of notifications that can be closed one by one.
   - A hook managing the ever-changing state of a form from key presses to validation errors and submission events.

-It is probably not a great idea to use useFlow until you have started hitting complexity walls with the normal toolkit of hooks.
-Likewise, even when using useFlow in your several components, most hooks and especially most components will not need it.

 ## Benefits

-Use Flow is a little utility that hides inside your hooks or components where its power is needed, but from the outside, all your hooks' consumers see is the hook's normal API or a normal React component.
-It's all standard React.

 A component or hook using useFlow will not need the more complex hooks like `useCallback`, `useMemo`, or `useReducer`, it won't need `useState` - which can get complicated when asynchronous state is involved - and it will remove most need for `useRef`.
 This is not to say those hooks are not worth knowing or using ... but often they feel like obstacles.

 Use Flow gives you a space to write reactive code, and it gives you a space, in the actions section, to write more traditional event-driven code.

 When you have a mix of immutable reactivity and mutable actions - when both sides are really clicking and reinforcing each other - useFlow can feel like rocket fuel for your flow.

+## Tips

+### Make Use Flow an Implementation Detail

+Use Flow is intended to hide inside your hooks or components where its power is needed, but from the outside, all your hooks' consumers see is a hook's normal API or a normal React component.

+### Wait Until You Need It

+It is probably not a great idea to use useFlow until you have started hitting complexity walls with the normal toolkit of hooks.
+Likewise, even when using useFlow in several of your components, most hooks and especially most components will not need it.

+### Testing

+Since useFlow hides within a hook or a component, there is no need for anything special towards testing - just keep testing the way you normally would.

+A great way to test hooks hooks in general is a library called, well, test hook, created by the same author of this library.
+It allows you to consume hooks within your tests, which otherwise is incredibly tricky to do.

 ## Next Steps